joesingo/truthdiscovery/notes/project-notes.md

   * Choose algorithm
   * Choose algorithm parameters/initial conditions (algorithm-specific)
   * Upload/select dataset and any other inputs
+    * Add option to specify number of sources/variables, and fill in matrix incrementally
   * Choose form of results
     * Table listing *all* belief and trust values
     * Values for sources/facts/objects matching a query